jtomchak/jstoelm/_posts/2018-02-01-23-bouncing-back.md

 excerpt_separator: <!--more-->
 ---

 Recovering from our project last week was, to put it kindly, rough.
 It was a real blow to my self confidence.
-To be fair, my ambition was on the scale of rediculious, but I didn't think that I would be uttery and completely shalacked.
+To be fair, my ambition was on the scale of ridiculous, but I didn't think that I would be utterly and completely shellacked.
 The feeling I had was complete failure and disappointment.
 So now what?

 <!--more-->